FabryAI/market-predictor/README.md

 ## 📄 License

-This project is open-source, created for educational and research purposes.
+This project is for educational and experimental purposes.
-Distributed under the MIT license.
+Contributions welcome under the MIT license.